JMDeepika/Data-Analysis-Projects-2-Projects-/README.md

-# IG-User-Analytics
+# Data Analysis Projects
-Track users engagement and interaction to derive Business insights using MySQL
+using SQL, PowerBI, Excel, and Python